saint martins island

 Sunset Views

-Located just 12 kilometers south of Cox’s Bazar, Himchari National Park is a popular spot for nature lovers.
-The park is known for its lush green hills, diverse flora and fauna, and a stunning waterfall that cascades down into a small pool, perfect for a refreshing dip.
-The park also offers several viewpoints from where visitors can enjoy panoramic views of the coastline and the vast expanse of the Bay of Bengal.
+Himchari National Park, located just 12 kilometers away from Cox’s Bazar, is the preferred destination for tourists seeking a close encounter with nature.
+The park is widely known for its thriving green hills, the splendid variety of even the smallest plants, and the waterfall that plunges into a tiny reservoir, suitable for a relaxing swim.
+Additionally, the park offers various viewpoints from which you can view the coastline and the vast expanse of the Bay of Bengal.

 Inani Beach